spring-cloud/spring-cloud-dataflow/README.md

   </a>
 </p>

-*Spring Cloud Data Flow* is a microservices-based streaming and batch data processing pipelines in Cloud Foundry and Kubernetes.
+*Spring Cloud Data Flow* is a microservices-based toolkit for building streaming and batch data processing pipelines in Cloud Foundry and Kubernetes.

 Data processing pipelines consist of Spring Boot apps, built using the [Spring Cloud Stream](https://github.com/spring-cloud/spring-cloud-stream) or [Spring Cloud Task](https://github.com/spring-cloud/spring-cloud-task) microservice frameworks.

-This makes Spring Cloud Data Flow suitable for a range of data processing use cases, from import/export to event streaming and predictive analytics.
+This makes Spring Cloud Data Flow ideal for a range of data processing use cases, from import/export to event streaming and predictive analytics.

 ----

 ## Components

-**Architecture**: The Data Flow Server is a Spring Boot application that provides REST APIs, UI, and Java DSL.
+**Architecture**: The Data Flow Server is a Spring Boot application that provides RESTful API and REST clients (Shell, Dashboard, Java DSL).
-A single Data Flow Server instance can support deploying streams and tasks to Local, Cloud Foundry, and Kubernetes.
+A single Data Flow Server installation can support deploying streams and tasks to Local, Cloud Foundry, and Kubernetes.

 Familiarize yourself with the Spring Cloud Data Flow [architecture](https://dataflow.spring.io/docs/concepts/architecture/) and [feature capabilities](https://dataflow.spring.io/features/).

-**Deployer SPI**: A Service Provide Interface (SPI) is defined in the [Spring Cloud Deployer](https://github.com/spring-cloud/spring-cloud-deployer) project.
-The SPI provides an abstraction layer for deploying the apps for a given streaming or batch data pipeline, and managing the application lifecycle.
+**Deployer SPI**: A Service Provider Interface (SPI) is defined in the [Spring Cloud Deployer](https://github.com/spring-cloud/spring-cloud-deployer) project.
+The Deployer SPI provides an abstraction layer for deploying the apps for a given streaming or batch data pipeline, and managing the application lifecycle.

 Spring Cloud Deployer Implementations: